Docs Menu

 • Roll Back a Transaction

-In this guide, you can learn how to perform a transaction in MongoDB by using the Laravel MongoDB package.
+In this guide, you can learn how to perform a transaction in MongoDB by using Laravel MongoDB.
 Transactions let you run a sequence of write operations that update the data only after the transaction is committed.

 MongoDB performs write operations on single documents atomically.
 If you need atomicity in write operations on multiple documents or data consistency across multiple documents for your operations, run them in a multi-document transaction.